Trekking in the Langtang

 Arrival, reception, transfer and installation at the hotel.

-The trail initially crosses the Bhote Koshi, which descends from Tibet, then climbs gradually through the subtropical forests teeming with birds, to join the Syabrubesi trail.
+The trail initially crosses the Bhote Kosi, which descends from Tibet, then climbs gradually through the subtropical forests teeming with birds, to join the Syabrubesi trail.
 The trekking day is punctuated by a short climb to Lama Hotel.

 The trail is beautiful and climbs gently into the valley with the yaks as a backdrop to the village of Langtang, home of the national park of the same name.
 From here the views on the mountains are spectacular.
 You can visit a monastery shortly before arriving at the village.

-About 4 hours of walking.
 Today's course is shorter, for a better acclimatization to the altitude.
-The path climbs gradually through small villages and yak pastures.
+The path climbs gradually through small villages and yaks pastures.
 You can visit a cheese factory.
 Kyanjin is surrounded by snowy mountains on all sides.
 You can enjoy panoramic views of Kyanjin Ri (4750m), Tserko Ri (5000m), Ganja La (5160m), Langshisa Ri (6427m), Dorji Lakpa (6430m), Naya Kanga (5844m) or Yala Peak (5500m).

-D6: Kyanjin Gompa.
+D5: Kyanjin Gompa.

 Rest day in Kyanjin Gompa to perfect your acclimatization and explore the region.
 You can visit a monastery, a cheese factory, walk to the moraine to see the spectacular glaciers of Langtang Lirung or climb to Kyanjin Ri (4350m).

-D7: Kyanjin Gompa - Lama Hotel (2340m).
+D6: Kyanjin Gompa - Lama Hotel (2340m).

-About 5 hours of walking.
 Today, you return to the Lama Hotel via the village of Tamang.

-5 hours of walking.
-You follow a steep path through the forest to Khamjing, a beautiful village in the majority of Tamang with a beautiful panorama of the Ganesh Himal and the Tibetan mountains.
+You follow a steep path through the forest to Khamjing, a beautiful village of the Tamang community with a beautiful panorama of the Ganesh Himal and the Tibetan mountains.

-About 8 hours by bus, After breakfast, you return to Kathmandu where you spend the night.
+After breakfast, you return to Kathmandu (about 8 hours by bus) where you spend the night.

 The price includes

-- Airport / hotel / airport transfers
+- Airport / hotel / airport transfers.

-- Kathmandu / Syabrubesi /Kathmandu trip in private bus from 4 persons, else in local bus
+- Kathmandu / Syabrubesi /Kathmandu trip in private bus from 4 persons, else in local bus.

-- Trekking permit for Langtang National Park
+- Trekking permit for Langtang National Park.

-- TIMS card (Trekking Information Management Service)
+- TIMS card (Trekking Information Management Service).

-- Supervision by the experienced French-speaking guide
+- Supervision by the experienced French-speaking guide.

-- An assistant guide from 4 people
+- An assistant guide from 4 people.

-- 1 porter for 2 participants (in accordance with the regulations of the Union of Nepalese Porters, a porter carrying a maximum of 20kg, you will have to hire an additional porter if your luggage exceeds 10kg)
+- 1 porter for 2 participants (in accordance with the regulations of the Union of Nepalese Porters, a porter carrying a maximum of 20kg, you will have to hire an additional porter if your luggage exceeds 10kg).

 The price does not include

-- Meals in Kathmandu
+- Meals in Kathmandu.

-- Hotel in Kathmandu
+- Hotel in Kathmandu.

-- International flight
+- International flight.

-- Personal equipment (sleeping bag, hiking poles, water bottle, backpack, sunglasses, sunscreen)
+- Personal equipment (sleeping bag, hiking poles, water bottle, backpack, sunglasses, sunscreen).

-- Personal insurance (mandatory: check that your insurance covers you in case of accident, ie all medical expenses, the cost of a helicopter evacuation and repatriation to return home)
+- Personal insurance (mandatory: check that your insurance covers you in case of accident, ie all medical expenses, the cost of a helicopter evacuation and repatriation to return home).

-- Entry visa to Nepal (check that your passport is valid for another 6 months after your return date)
+- Entry visa to Nepal (check that your passport is valid for another 6 months after your return date).

-- Transportation for visits in Kathmandu
+- Transport for the visits in Kathmandu.

-- Costs caused by exceptional events (road cut, landslide, general strike, bad weather, snow .....) that can not be expected
+- Costs caused by exceptional events (road cut, landslide, general strike, bad weather, snow) that can not be expected.

-Any trip interrupted or abridged, any change of program at the request of the participants (accident, illness, mountain sickness, early return, trek abbreviated ....) can not give rise to any refund.
+Any trip interrupted or abridged, any change of program at the request of the participants (accident, illness, mountain sickness, early return, trek abbreviated) can not give rise to any refund.

-- In lodge during the trek
+- In lodge during the trekking.

-No scheduled departure, bu you can contact me to book your dates.Infos & Booking
+No scheduled departure, but you can contact me to book your dates.Infos & Booking